Updating Horizontal Tidebound

 “You need to stay here.
 Actually, you should hide in the back,” he said as he moved over to the handyman’s aisle.
 He found two axes.
 He grabbed one for himself and another for Sami.

 “What?
 What are you talking about?
-What’s outside--oh, my God!”
+What’s outside–oh, my God!”
 Sami screamed and put a hand over her mouth.

 Jace swung around to the front of the shop.
-In the window there was the Cetix.
+In the window there was a Cetix.
 It truly looked like a centipede, but the size of a tiger and twice as long.
 It was looking in the window.
 It had heard him, seen him.

 … weapons… coming… weapons… Jace…